Vaccine drive gains speed, but maskless fans fuel worries

 More than 4 million more vaccinations were reported over the weekend, a significantly faster clip than in previous days, according to the Centers for Disease Control and Prevention.

-Newly confirmed infections have declined to an average of 117,000 a day, the lowest since early November.
-That is a steep drop from the peak of nearly 250,000 cases a day in early January.
+Newly confirmed infections have declined to an average of 117,000 a day, the lowest point since early November.
+That is a steep drop from the peak of nearly 250,000 a day in early January.

 The number of Americans in the hospital with COVID-19 has also fallen sharply to about 81,000, down from more than 130,000 last month.